 The subjects are offered at different levels: Basic, G, F, E and D.

 A fixed number of teaching hours has been stipulated for each subject by the Ministry of Children and Education.

 In connection with the subjects, the student can choose to have extra teaching hours to comply with individual requirements and needs.

 In order to give an introduction to a subject and its working methods, introductory teaching can be established.
 Here, students also gain an insight into their own abilities within the subject and further education.

-The Ministry of Education draws up curricula for all subjects.
+The Ministry of Children and Education draws up curricula for all subjects.
 The curricula take into account the experience of adult students.

 Number of weekly lessons

 Each student decides whether to take part in a single subject or more subjects at a time.
 The number of teaching hours varies from a few weekly hours to full-time.

 In addition to the teaching planned by the teacher, the student must expect to spend time on homework with written assignments, preparation of texts, research etc. as well as time for the examinations.